bill-richards/natural-modelling/docs/code.md

 #### **_To be verified_**

-- [ ]  Using the Visual Studio Git extension, check that all changes are propagated back to their respective repositories.
+- [ ] Check that all changes are propagated back to their respective repositories when using Visual Studio Git extension